Lampropeltis triangulum hondurensis (Honduras milk snake)

 Costs and Purchase

-One-off costs: This includes the costs for the accommodation, lighting, heating, water bowl and decoration.
-All together this can cost a few hundred euros to a few thousand euros.
+Legislation: No documentation is required to keep a Honduran milk snake.
+One-off costs: These include the costs for the enclosure, lighting, heating, water bowl, and decoration.
+Altogether, this can cost anywhere from a few hundred euros to a few thousand euros.
 The final amount depends on the quality and size of the products.